perusio/drupal-with-nginx/README.md

       only over HTTPS.
 Requires a modern browser to be of use, i.e., **Chrome/Chromium**, **Firefox 4** or **Firefox with
       NoScript**.

+   6. DDoS prevention with a _low_ number of connections by client
+      allowed: **16**.
+This number can be adjusted as you see fit.

 ## Private file handling